 At Zen Clinic we are proud to provide an excellent NHS general dental service.

-If it is NHS dentistry that you require, please use our contact us form and we will happily add your details to our waiting list.
+If it is NHS dentistry that you require, please fill in our online application form and add your details to our waiting list.
 We can not guarentee a future place, but should availability arise we will contact you.

 For current NHS patients further information is provided in the FAQ’s (frequently asked questions)